-Ideal for small apartments, garages or any small area to be cooled, most of portable air conditioners have casters which make them easy to move to any room you wish to cool.
+Ideal for small apartments, garages or any small area to be cooled, most portable air conditioners have casters which make them easy to move to any room you wish to cool.

 Inverter technology allows the compressor to operate at an almost unlimited number of speeds.
 These units normally start at full speed when there is the need for heating or air conditioning.
 After the setpoint is reached, the units typically reduce the compressor speed to pump just enough refrigerant to match the requirements of the home.
 This provides energy savings as well as longer cycles.
-The longer operating cycles provide more cleaning/filtering of the homes' air and more even temperature distribution.
+The longer operating cycles provide more cleaning/filtering of a home’s air and more even temperature distribution.